Key points to remember about pneumonia

 How long does pneumonia last?

-If you are worried that the cough is getting worse again, or is not getting better after four to six weeks, you should take your child to see your doctor.
+If you are worried that the cough is getting worse again, or is not getting better after 4 weeks, you should take your child to see your doctor.

 How can pneumonia be prevented?

 - Breastfeeding your baby protects them from getting pneumonia by boosting their immune (infection fighting) system.
-Breastfeeding beyond four months of age offers the best protection.
+Breastfeeding beyond 4 months of age offers the best protection.

 - Make sure your child’s environment is smoke-free.
 This will help reduce the chance of your child getting pneumonia.
 If you want to give up smoking: